The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-data-driven-ui/5-fetch-APIs.md

   })
 ```

-Note that the ONLY thing that we've changed from the pattern is the API endpoint that we used to invoke `fetch()`.
+The ONLY thing that is uinque to this particular use case is the API endpoint that we used to invoke `fetch()`.
 Most of this code is "boilerplate" (it will be the same every time).

-But why do we return the `readingPromise` from the callback given to `.then()`?

 ### Steps 5 and 6: Do Something With the Data (and Errors)

-Remember, the `Promise.then()` method returns a Promise.
-That Promise will resolve to whatever is returned by the callback invoked by `.then()`!
+Remember, we can chain together `.then()` calls to handle a series of asynchronous promises.
+In our case, we have two promises:
+1. The promise generated by invoking `fetch()`
+2. The promise generated by reading the response body with `response.json()`

-So, if we return the `readingPromise` from `.then()`, then we can handle that Promise by chaining another invocation of `.then()` to our first one!
-When the `readingPromise` finishes reading the `response.body` data stream, the second `.then()` will be invoked with the requested data:
+To handle the `response.json()` Promise, we need to return it from the first `.then()` and handle it in the second `.then()`.
+The second `.then()` callback will be invoked with the actual response data:

 ```js
 const fetchPromise = fetch('https://dog.ceo/api/breeds/image/random');